iRushi3311/nytimes-react/README.md

 ```

 ### Start application
-Following command will start an embedded local server running at `port 3000`.
+Run following command from the project-root, it will start an embedded local web-server at `port 3000`.
 ```
 npm start
 ```
-nytimes-react app can be reached at `localhost:3000`.
+Now, nytimes-react app can be reached at `localhost:3000`.

 ## Next Iterations
 I will be adding following updates to the existing project.
 (Stay tunned!)